IdleMuse/helios/user/pages/03.character-creation/02.enterprises/default.md

 title: Enterprises
 ---

+!!
+This page contains many dead links to content that is not finalised yet!

 # Starting Enterprises

 Every player starts with an enterprise chosen from this page, and may obtain more through play.
 Each enterprise gives you either various additional abilities, income, or prestige.